swiftlang/swift/userdocs/diagnostics/actors-cannot-conform-to-global-actor-protocols.md

 actor Terrarium: Exhibit { // OK
     func display() async {
-        // ...
+        // Terrarium instance isolated
     }
     func water() {
-        // ...
+        // Terrarium instance isolated
     }
 }
 ```

 This is possible because `async` methods require a suspension point at the call site.
-After the caller suspends, the implementation can be resumed on a different concurrency domain —as long as all parameters and result types are `Sendable`— and, once completed, suspend again and return to the caller.
+After the caller suspends, the implementation can be resumed in a different isolation (the `Terrarium` actor instance) so long as all parameters and result types can be sent between isolations.
+Once completed, the implementation can suspend again and return to the caller.

 ## See Also